eduvpn/documentation/SECURITY.md

 The CA of the VPN service is "online" as it needs to generate valid certificates on the fly.
 The [easy-rsa](https://github.com/OpenVPN/easy-rsa) software is used as CA.

+The CA uses keys of length 3072 bits, and signs using RSA-SHA256.